Olympics-IOC removes two Belarus coaches, sprinter says order came from 'high up' | Law-Order

 The 24-year-old athlete's case threatens to further isolate Belarusian President Alexander Lukashenko, who is under Western sanctions after a crackdown on opponents since last year and whose son heads the national Olympic Committee.
 "We are not the ones who made the decision, we are only executing it," Tsimanouskaya said the two officials told her.
 "You have 40 minutes.
 You have to pack your things and go to the airport."

-"In the interest of the wellbeing of the athletes of the National Olympic Committee of Belarus who are still in Tokyo, and as a provisional measure, the IOC canceled and removed last night the accreditations of the two coaches," the IOC said.
+"In the interest of the wellbeing of the athletes of the National Olympic Committee of Belarus who are still in Tokyo, and as a provisional measure, the IOC canceled and removed last night the accreditations of the two coaches," the IOC said on Friday.
 "They will be offered an opportunity to be heard."

-The Belarus Olympic team in Tokyo did not comment on Friday.
-The Belarus National Olympic Committee (NOC) and the coaches have said they withdrew Tsimanouskaya from the Games on doctors' advice about her emotional and psychological state.
-CLOSE TIES
+CLOSE TIES The Olympic movement has had close ties with the Belarusian government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)